All Episodes

 He said recently, quote, I love people who voted for Trump.

-They aren't fascists, they aren't Nazis, they aren't destroying the Constitution.
+They aren't destroying the Constitution.

-He says we have to turn down the temperature.
+He says, we have to turn down the temperature.

 Now, here's the thing.

-And it's not even, he's not just sort of ignoring the category, which would be one thing.
+As long as there's one reasonable elected Democrat who says no, it's not even, he's not just sort of ignoring the category, which would be one thing.

 It's that he's saying directly, this is bullshit.